purnendu23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Pre-process the Data Set
 I pre-process the data with the following steps:
-1. Conversion to gray-scale
+1. **Conversion to gray-scale**

-...
 This was done by just taking the average of RGB values.
 Here is a sample code:
-... `X_train = np.sum(X_train/3, axis=3, keepdims=True)`
+`X_train = np.sum(X_train/3, axis=3, keepdims=True)`

-2. Augmentation of artifitial data to get a more uniform distribution of examples in training and validation set
+2. **Augmentation of artifitial data to get a more uniform distribution of examples in training and validation set**

+The first step in augmenting the dataset was combining the training and validation set.
+My goal was to get the count of examples associated with each class to approximately _"most number number of examples across all classes + 1000 "_.
+You can see this in the code: `max_count = max(count) + 1000`.
+I use three techniques for geometric transformations of images : 'tanslation', 'rotation' and 'perspective-transformation' (gives a top-view transformation of the image).
+In the project you will find `translation_image(img, translation_lbound, translation_hbound)`, `rotation_image(img, rotation_lbound, rotation_hbound )`, and `perspectiveTransformation_image(img)` which are called for each image.
+The resuting images are added to the final list along with the original images to get an augmented list of images.
+I then use `train_test_split` to split this set into training and validation.
+The following barplots show the distribution of examples in the 43 different classes of signs.

+![Training Augmented][image4]
+![Validation Augmented][image5]

-3. Normalization of data.
+3. **Normalization of data**
 ---

 ### Design and Test a Model Architecture